Unleashing the JMBricklayer 70007 Fantastic Idea Cloud Surfing Dragon Building Block Set

 Don't worry, if you are new to using light kits.
 The JMBricklayer manual provides detailed instructions on how to connect the wires and lighting.

-As per the manual, the Moon Dragon is broken down into 4 steps.
+As per the manual, the Cloud Surfing Dragon is broken down into 4 steps.
 Use the bags of parts that correspond to each step.

 Step 1 builds the base and the mountain top and some supporting rods.